beyond-sharepoint/spo-shell/readme.md

 spo:/Shared Documents$ Set-SPOWelcomePage --Url "/mynewwelcomepage.aspx"
 ```

 The goal is to have a majority of these commands (at least the ones that make sense) available.
-See the (roadmap)[#roadmap]
+See the [roadmap](#roadmap)

 ### But...
 I like the built-in powershell commands